Service Bus queues, topics, and subscriptions

 Rules and actions

 In many scenarios, messages that have specific characteristics must be processed in different ways.
 To enable this processing, you can configure subscriptions to find messages that have desired properties and then perform certain modifications to those properties.
 While Service Bus subscriptions see all messages sent to the topic, it's possible to only copy a subset of those messages to the virtual subscription queue.
 This filtering is accomplished using subscription filters.
 Such modifications are called filter actions.
 When a subscription is created, you can supply a filter expression that operates on the properties of the message.
 The properties can be both the system properties (for example, Label) and custom application properties (for example, StoreName.)
 The SQL filter expression is optional in this case.
-Without a SQL filter expression, any filter action defined on a subscription will be done on all the messages for that subscription.
+Without a SQL filter expression, any filter action defined on a subscription is done on all the messages for that subscription.

 Java message service (JMS) 2.0 entities

 The following entities are accessible through the Java message service (JMS) 2.0 API.